 Somebody once told me that the best thing to do in Dubai is to rent a car at the airport, and drive to Muscat in Oman.
-I beg to differ: Dubai may not have centuries and millennia of rich cultural history, but it is an impressive monument of human achievement.
+I beg to differ: Dubai may not have centuries or millennia of rich cultural history, but it is an impressive showcase of human achievement.

 Needless to say, all the famous and expensive fashion brands, such as Gucci, Versace, Dolce Gabbana, Dior, Armani, etc. have shops in the Fashion Catwalk atrium, and any electronic gadget you can’t find on the 2nd floor, probably doesn’t exist.
 If you’re in for an unretained shopping spree, look no further!